Tucson Convention Center is a multi-purpose complex on a 27-acre campus in the heart of Downtown Tucson. The facility hosts a wide range of events:

 Check the event calendar for a full line-up of upcoming events.

 Outside food and drinks are not permitted on the premises.
+This includes water bottles (for most shows).
+Call ahead to confirm current policies for each event.

 You're in luck!
 There are gads of terrific restaurants in Downtown Tucson.
-Try one of these options, which are all within walking distance:
+Try one of these options, which are within walking distance:

 Yes!
 Check the website for a list of upcoming concerts, shows, and events.

-A stroller is probably not necessary, unless you plan to spend some time walking around downtown before or after your show.
+A stroller is probably not necessary unless you plan to spend some time walking around downtown before or after your show.

 Yes.

-Certified service animals for guests with disabilities are welcome at the Tucson Convention Center and must remain on leash or in a harness.
+Certified service animals for guests with disabilities are welcome at Tucson Convention Center and must remain on leash or in a harness.
 All other animals are prohibited.

 Yes.